ZenasMukadom/ZenSnap/README.md

 # ZenSnap

-ZenSnap is an image search system that retrieves a gallery of images depending upon the search query using ReactJS library.
+ZenSnap is an image search system that retrieves a gallery of images depending upon the search query and depth limit using ReactJS library.
 The search query is sent through HTTP to three different image querying APIs namely: Unsplash, PixaBay and Pexels.
 The response is a JSON object containing a list of image URLs that satisfy the search query.
-HTTP request and response requests are handled using Axios library on NodeJs platform Navigation to different tabs is done through React-Router to obtain Single Page Application.
+HTTP request and response interactions are handled using Axios library on NodeJs platform Navigation to different tabs is done through React-Router to obtain Single Page Application.

 ## Features